-When we have a vacancy for a role, it will say *Now recruiting* next to the title of the role.
+If we have a vacancy for a role, it will say *Now recruiting* next to the title of the role.

 When you are happy with your application, please don’t forget to click SUBMIT – otherwise we will never receive the form!

 If you need any help with the application process, please email VolunteerHQ@reading.ac.uk and we will do our best to help.
+A hard copy version of the application form is available if you are not confident in using computers or have limited digital access.

-*We are lucky enough to receive a high volume of volunteer applications.
 We will get in touch as soon as we are actively recruiting to a vacancy that matches the information on your form.
 Sometimes there may be a wait of some months before we can match you to a role, but please be assured we work as fast as we can to give as many people as possible the opportunity to join our volunteer family.
-We hope you agree it is worth the wait!*
+We hope you agree it is worth the wait!

 Data collection and processing is in accordance with the General Data Protection Regulation 2016, and the Data Protection Act 2018, and in line with our Privacy Policy.